Skip to main content

 Sports blackout error screen showing a blocked game despite having a paid subscription

-You open MLB.tv.
-You paid $139.99 for the season.
-The Cardinals are playing right now.
+You open MLB.TV.
+You paid for a streaming package.
+The game is on right now.
 You click.
 And you get this:

 "This game is not available in your area.
 Due to Major League Baseball blackout restrictions, this game cannot be streamed in your region."